OmniscientQ/CSCI425/README.md

     - This brings us from ~100GB to ~1GB: Much better
         - We will perform all further operations on this smaller, more representative, dataset
+- Then we plug our refined datasets to our models

 # Creating Models and Running the GUI